taijeronv/taijeronv_info/content/authors/admin/_index.md

 The OSCE SMMU is tasked to observe and report impartially and objectively on the situation in Ukraine.

-In OSCE, there is a time limit on how long you can stay.
-For example, you cannot remain on the same mission for more than seven years.
-I have until September 2021 at which point I will hit my seven-year mark and must resign from OSCE.
+In 2021 I will have to separate from OSCE because there is a seven year limit on how long you can be on the same mission.

 ## Have skills, will travel
-I do not want wait until my seven year mark I would like to prepare myself now and begin my transition.
+Rather than wait until my seven year mark I would like to prepare myself now and begin my transition.

 **Objectives**
-- I'm seeking a full or part time opportunity with a professional company that will appreciate my years of experience and value my professionalism.
+- I'm seeking a full or part-time opportunity with a professional company that will appreciate my years of experience and value my professionalism.
-- I'm an obvious fit for the military sector (training, education, or operations) and I believe my skills will work in other sectors as well.
+- Although my skills are focused on the military sector (training, education, or operations), I believe my skills will work in other industries as well.
-- I am willing to relocate to the US, Europe, Middle East, Africa, or conflict-zone if necessary.
-If relocating isn't necessary I can work remotely or part time depending on the job.
+- I am willing to relocate to the US, Europe, Middle East, Africa, or Conflict-zone, if necessary.
+If relocating isn't required I can work remotely or part-time depending on the job.

 ## Why you should hire me
 Professional, competent, and reliable.

-Have you ever been in an organization where there was this one guy that had a calming effect?
+Have you ever been in an organization where there was this one guy that you could always count on?
 You know what I'm talking about, someone who shows up, and all of a sudden, all your fears are gone because you know he's going to take care of everything.

 ### I'm that guy.

 My current boss describes me as his safety net.
 He knows that I can run the team in his absence, manage the different personalities in the office, and get things done.
 Professional, competent, and reliable.

 ## Goals
-I have a number of personal and professional goals that I would like to accomplish in the next five years.
+I have several personal and professional goals that I would like to accomplish in the next five years.

 ### Personal Goals
-- I would like to take my Russian to a B2 level in the next year.
+- In one year I'd like take my Russian to a B2 level.
 - In three months I would like to complete the software requirements and rules for my passion project NextGen Wargame (NGW)
-- In nine months I would like to have a playable demo.
+- In nine months, I would like to have a playable demo.
-- In 18 months I would like to have a minimum viable product (MVP) that I can shop around to interested company's.
+- In 18 months, I would like to have a minimum viable product (MVP) that I can shop around to interested company's.

+What I'd really like is for a company to take an interest in my project and hire me to get it off the ground.
+I know the market, I know what right looks like, and I have the expertise to create something useful.

 ### Professional Goals
-I've always been interested in programming and creating software as a hobbyist but I think it's time to take these skills to a more professional level.
+I've always been interested in programming, creating software, and web development.

-I understand that I will need experience which is why I intend to complete the courses then volunteer doing pro bono work on a community project or for a small company.
-This is how I will build my portfolio of real world projects and gain some experience.
-Will it be enough?
-I don't know but I will enjoy it and the experience will be invaluable.

-The best part about learning these skills is that I can apply them to the NextGen Wargame.
+This website is an excellent example of my ability to learn new technologies on my own.
+I have absolutely zero formal education regarding web development or deployment.

+These are some technologies that I learned while building this site:
+- I created the site using a static site generator called [Hugo](https://gohugo.io/).
+- All the content is written using [Markdown](https://www.markdownguide.org/).
+- For version control, I use [Git](https://git-scm.com/) (command line), and I use [Github](https://github.com/) to store my repository.
+- I host the site on [Netlify](https://www.netlify.com/) for free.
+- I registered my own domain name at [iwanmyname](https://iwantmyname.com/) (I have two other domains registered with them.).

+**Here are my tech goals:**
 - In six months I want to complete a course on User Interface Design.
-- In 18 months I'd like to complete a course on Javascript or Python.
+- In one year I would like to complete a course on Frontend Development.
-- In five years I would like to be managing the development of the NextGen Wargame full time and see it in the hands of students and cadets.
+- In 3-5 years I would like to be leading my own development team creating games for education and training.

+**How will you gain experience?**
+My plan is to do pro bono work for a community project or small company.
+And don't forget my passion project.
+My user design and frontend development skills can be applied to it as well.

 ## My passion project
 The NextGen Wargame is a project that I started on my own initiative because I love wargames and designing one was a natural "next step" for me.